• Skip to primary navigation

 • Pearled: Pearled farro is the most common type of farro here in the US, and it has the shortest cook time (because the grains do not include the bran).

-• Semi-Pearled: Semi-pearled farro, a version that has part of the bran.
-This contains more fiber than pearled but does take a bit longer to cook.
+• Semi-Pearled: Semi-pearled farro, a version that has part of the bran which does take a bit longer to cook.

 • Whole: Whole farro.
 This is the most nutrient packed of the three but also takes the longest to cook.